Frequently Asked Questions

 Q. How do I find out about neighborhood community events?

-A. The Three Springs Information Center, located at the southeast corner of 125 Mercado Street, serves as a clearinghouse and activity center for neighborhood events and information as well as home sales.
+A. The Three Springs Information Center, located at 175 Mercado Street Suite 109, serves as a clearinghouse and activity center for neighborhood events and information as well as home sales.
 For general information about Three Springs, please call the Information Center at 970-764-6000.

 Q. Should I expect there to be construction activities near my home?